diegoquintanav/dlt-tutorial/slides/slides.md

 ## Using the CLI

-`dlt` provides a CLI tool to manage pipelines
+`dlt` provides a CLI tool to manage pipelines, and a UI to navigate data visually.
+See more in the [docs](https://dlthub.com/docs/general-usage/dashboard)

 ```bash
 dlt pipeline --list # shows existing pipelines